 White Water River Rafting

-This is also for the more adventurous kids.
+White water rafting is for the older and more adventurous kids.
 Though it is possible to start on calmer waters.
 Some float companies offer family friendly float trips.
 And, others require that the kids be seven and up.
 It all depends on the class of rapids that the boat will be navigating.

 So, when you think of swimming you probably think of going to a swimming pool.
 Our kids also swim in the river.
 And, there are plenty of lakes with their own beaches great for swimming.